IhorKostiv/home-inverter-grafana-monitor/Readme.md

 1. Prepare a raspberry PI 4 (or any other single-board computer)
 2. Connect a USB-B cable to your Inverter USB port
 3. Go root (`sudo su`)
-4. Install docker & docker-compose on it
+4. Install docker & docker-compose on it as well as other prerequisties
    ```bash
    curl -fsSL https://get.docker.com -o get-docker.sh
    chmod +x get-docker.sh